 Minority Women, Activism and Austerity

 'Minority Women, Activism and Austerity' was a comparative study that examined minority women’s experiences of, and activism against, austerity in Scotland, England and France.
-This project finished in 2016, but the research website is still available.
+This project finished in 2016.

 UN Women is the UN organisation dedicated to gender equality and the empowerment of women.
-The Global Justice Academy and its Political Settlements Research Programme are delivering a set of policy briefs on 'Enhancing Women's Leadership for Sustainable Peace in Fragile Contexts in the MENA Region'.
+The Global Justice Academy and its Political Settlements Research Programme delivered between 2016 to 2019 a set of policy briefs on 'Enhancing Women's Leadership for Sustainable Peace in Fragile Contexts in the MENA Region'.